 I hope you and all the boys that have grown up have made to rejoice in Jesus Christ the Savior.
 Let us pray for each other as all are dead of father’s family that if we never meet again, we will try to meet together with our friends in Heaven.
 Farewell, Thomas B. Going To W.G.W.
 Going and children”

-2) Drury Goyen’s Ancestry and Relationship of Goyen/Gowen’s to William Gladden:
+2) Drury Goyen’s document connection to William Goyne/Going:

 William Gladden’s land transactions and proximity to John Gowen Sr (Drury Goyen’s possible father), with William Goyne (Drury’s possible brother), and Gladden’s transactions with Alexander Gowen (Drury’s uncle) helped piece together Drury Goyen as likely related William Goyne.